 For many, East Africa symbolizes the safari and landscape we have all dreamt of, and a trip here will truly focus on the wilderness and being out in National Parks.
 While there are stunning beaches, and interesting activities in Nairobi and Arusha, the focus is wildlife.

-In Southern Africa, you can still have the best game viewing, but a trip here allows for a diversity of experiences as well as wildlife.
-Fine dining in Cape Town, history comes to life in the townships and museums of Johannesburg, a winetasting or stay in the famous Cape Winelands, whale watching, penguins, art galleries or time along the stunning coastline are all on offer in South Africa right alongside some of the worlds best game viewing.
+Southern Africa allows for a diversity of cultural experiences as well as exceptional wildlife.
+Fine dining in Cape Town, history and art in Johannesburg, winetasting in the famous Cape Winelands, whale watching, penguins, art galleries, and time along the stunning coastline are all on offer in South Africa, right alongside some of the world’s best game viewing.

-Victoria Falls is a must-see add-on to any South Africa trip and has the added title of The Adventure Capital of Southern Africa.
-Rafting, canoeing, fishing, river cruising, gorge swings, and microlight flights are just a few of the things on offer here.
+Victoria Falls is a must-see addition to any South Africa trip, and has the added title of The Adventure Capital of Southern Africa.
+Rafting, canoeing, fishing, river cruising, gorge swings, and microlight flights are just a few of the options in this area.

-Zambia and Zimbabwe have managed to stay under the radar but have always been home to some of the largest, most beautiful national parks, offering those to venture there an exclusive safari experience.
+Zambia and Zimbabwe have mostly managed to stay under the travel radar, but have always been home to some of the largest, most beautiful national parks, offering intrepid travelers an exclusive safari experience.

 While Namibia is not the first choice for traditional safari game viewing, its massive red sand dunes, wild Skeleton Coast and vast empty landscapes, and desert-adapted wildlife make it one of the most unique places to travel.

-Regardless of where you choose to go, a safari in Africa is the ultimate travel adventure, and as cliché, as it sounds, it will get under your skin and keep calling you back.
+Regardless of where you choose to go, a safari in Africa is the ultimate travel adventure.
+As cliché as it sounds, once you visit Africa, these spectacular destinations will keep calling you back.